-Through its Committee on Aviation Environmental Protection (CAEP), the International Civil Aviation Organization (ICAO) sets new emissions standards for aircraft engines - including for NO_x.
+Through its Committee on Aviation Environmental Protection (CAEP), the International Civil Aviation Organization (ICAO) sets new emissions standards for aircraft engines - including for $NO_x$ .
 Engine models which were certified on or after 1 January 2014 must meet CAEP8, the latest standard for NOx.

 Fig. 1 shows the proportion aircraft movements at Heathrow based by CAEP standard.
-The proportion of flights made by newer, cleaner aircraft (CAEP4 or better) through Q2 2016 increased to just over 95% and CAEP8 only movements increased to just over 19%.
-The trend is expected to continue as airlines proceed in replacing their older, higher emission aircraft and Heathrow's NO_x emission landing charges and engagement encourages the use of best-in-class aircraft.
+The proportion of flights made by newer, cleaner aircraft (CAEP4 or better) increased from 93.6% in 2015 to 94.4% at the end of Q3 2016.
+CAEP8 only movements increased to over 20%.
+The trend is expected to continue as airlines proceed in replacing their older, higher emission aircraft and Heathrow's $NO_x$ emission landing charges and engagement encourages the use of best-in-class aircraft.